Business & Technology

 But before we get ahead of ourselves, let’s step back and discuss if and when your organization should make the switch from MPLS to SD-WAN in the first place.

-Some of the key advantages of SD-WAN MPLS can be found by examining three key areas of difference: cost, security, and performance.
+However, if you’re looking for networking technology to support your business, you may need more detail than that.
+To help you fully understand the differences between SD-WAN and MPLS, we’ll examine three key areas: cost, security, and performance.
 Some of these advantages are less cut and dried than others, and there may even be some disadvantages in very specific situations, which will be explained further.
+Let’s get started.

 A seeming security advantage of MPLS is that it provides a secured and managed link between branch offices and the data center through the service provider’s internal backbone.
 Public internet connections do not natively provide that same level of protection.